e-conomic/vml-docs/docs/source/getting_started.rst

    secret:   N1YiI6ImFjY291bnRfMTIzIi

 which is used to issue `JWT tokens <https://jwt.io>`_ (authorization headers) to end users.
+JWT tokens allow e-conomic to share access to AutoSuggest with e.g. web clients directly without revealing the master credentials.

-When e-conomic issue a auth token to an end user it is important that they set the :code:`iss` claim, so Autosuggest can identify and verify the issuer.
-If the issuer is a known consumer of Autosuggest and the signature can be verified custom claims in the content of the JWT token are used by Autosuggest, an example being :code:`dsl` that describes the location of a dataset.
+When e-conomic issues an auth token to an end user they set the :code:`iss` claim, so Autosuggest can identify and verify the issuer.
+If the issuer is a known consumer of Autosuggest and the signature can be verified, custom claims (fields) in the content of the JWT token are used by Autosuggest, an example being :code:`dsl` that describes the location of a dataset.
 Below is an example in python genereting a JWT token with the given master credentials, this token will expire 01/01/2017.